CATHI2018/CATHI/README.md

 To generate the results from scratch, please follow these five steps:

 * Creat the trajectory by excute `createTraj.py`.
-* Use `bash setup.sh` to create the directories to store results locally, and copy train and test data with proper naming.
+* Use `bash setup.sh` to create the directories to store results locally, and copy the training and testing data with proper naming.
 * Run `train.py` to train the model.
-You will get the ckpt file at path: /code/tf_data_traj/nn_models.
+You will get a ckpt file at path: /code/tf_data_traj/nn_models.
-* Sequentially run `Trajectory_Prediction.py` to predict trajectory.
+* Sequentially run `Trajectory_Prediction.py` to predict the trajectory.
 The results are in /code/tf_data_traj/results.
 * Finally, you can calculate F1 and pairs-F1 by running `F1AndPairsF1.py`.

 # Requirements

+python: 2.7.12
-python:2.7.12, Tensorflow-gpu : 1.0.0
+Tensorflow-gpu: 1.0.0